 Those are not the pancakes we eat at our house.

 I make really killer pancakes, if I say so myself (and since this is my blog, I do).

 I haven’t made another pancake recipe in three years because this one is so absurdly delicious, totally easy, and works perfectly every single time.

-And when the holidays roll around, I use eggnog instead of the milk and buttermilk, add a little nutmeg, and my year-round pancakes get a little dash of festiveness.
+And when the holidays roll around, I make eggnog pancakes, swapping out the milk and buttermilk for eggnog, plus adding a little nutmeg.

 Perfect Eggnog Pancakes